Apar Gupta

-Apar Gupta is a lawyer and writer on democracy and technology from India.
-In 2019 he was elected as an Ashoka Fellow for, "creating a model for digital rights advocacy in the country that is driven by the public, for the public."
+Apar Gupta is a lawyer, founder and writer on democracy and technology from India.
+In 2019 he was elected as an Ashoka Fellow for, "creating a model for digital rights advocacy in the country that is driven by the public, for the public," as the co-founder of the Internet Freedom Foundation.

 Education

 Gupta was born and raised in New Delhi, India.
 He attended Mount St Mary's School, obtained his B.A.
 (LLB) (Hons) degree from Amity Law School, and a postgraduate degree from the Columbia University School of Law.

 Law Practice

 Gupta started out as a commercial litigator in the law firm of Karanjawala & Co., later merged his own firm Accendo Law Partners with Advani & Co. in 2010.
 He was included in the Forbes India 30 under 30 list in 2014.

 Gupta resigned in 2015 to start his own law chamber where he was a lawyer in notable civil liberties and constitutional cases that have digital or technology issues including Shreya Singhal v.
 Union of India (Section 66A), Subramanium Swamy v.
 Union of India (criminal defamation), Gaurav Sureshbhai Vyas v.
 State of Gujarat (Internet Shutdowns), Justice Puttaswamy v.
 Union of India (Right to Privacy and Aadhaar), PUCL v.
 Union of India (Surveillance Reforms), and Anuradha Bhasin v.
 Union of India (Internet Shutdowns).

 He has represented the India Chapter of Friday's for Future when their website was blocked under terrorism charges.